stacktracejs/stacktrace.js/README.md

 Bookmarklet available on the [project home page](http://emwendelin.github.com/javascript-stacktrace/).

-You can also pass in your own Error to get a stacktrace:
+You can also pass in your own Error to get a stacktrace *not in IE or Safari, though :(*

     <script type="text/javascript">
 		var lastError;